tbm00/Command64/README.md

   # Add more entries as needed

 # customCommandEntries get ran by the console when the console, or
-# a player (with the correct permission), uses the custom command.
+# a player (with the associated permission), uses the associated custom command.
 customCommandEntries:
   enabled: false
   '1': # Usage: "/cmd save"